Exekutiveone/Ares/README.md

 The `frontend` folder contains a small HTML/JS interface that visualizes the `GridMap` structure.
 The UI lets you mark obstacles, targets and walkable cells, place assets and assign simple tasks.
 A toggle is provided to switch between the full map and a POV style view around a selected asset.

 Open `frontend/index.html` in a browser to try it out.
 No backend connectivity is required.

+## Backend

+The `Backend` folder documents how to set up a PostgreSQL server and how the Java client connects to it.
+See `Backend/config_server.md` for the step-by-step instructions used in the home lab.